Sharatmaharjan/Notes/BCA/3rd sem/Unit 11: Java Applications.md

 ### 5. Layout Management

+In Java Swing, **layout management** means arranging GUI components (like buttons, labels, text fields) inside a container automatically, without manually setting their position (x, y).

+**Layout managers** help organize components neatly and adjust them properly when the window is resized.

+#### Common Layout Managers:
+- **FlowLayout**: Places components left to right in a row.
+- **BorderLayout**: Divides the container into five areas — North, South, East, West, Center.
+- **GridLayout**: Arranges components in a grid (equal-sized cells).
+- **BoxLayout**: Arranges components vertically or horizontally.
+- **CardLayout**: Displays one component at a time (like flipping cards).

+#### Advantages:
+- Makes GUI flexible and responsive.
+- Easier to manage compared to manual positioning.
+- Adapts to different screen sizes.

 #### a. **FlowLayout**
 **Definition**:
 `FlowLayout` arranges components in a row left-to-right flow, one after the other.
 If the container is resized and there isn't enough space, the components wrap to the next line.